nietras/nietras.github.io/_posts/2022-10-03-bendingdotnet-valid-identifier-separator-chars.md

 | [invalidSeparators.csv.txt]({{ site.baseurl }}/images/2022-10-bendingdotnet-valid-identifier-separator-chars/invalidSeparators.csv.txt) | [invalidSeparators.md.txt]({{ site.baseurl }}/images/2022-10-bendingdotnet-valid-identifier-separator-chars/invalidSeparators.md.txt) |

 For reference in the next sections are the first valid separators until decimal 511 and first invalid separators.
-It is noteworthy and of course natural that most "ascii" non-digit/non-alpha characters are invalid as identifier separators.
-I selected a few that might be used below but these also have issues with being easily confused with the "normal" ascii range versions. `_` being the obvious one from start.
-Of course, this assume you use english as a language, so this is probably abusing other languages letters.
+It is noteworthy - and of course natural - that most "ascii" non-digit/non-alpha characters are invalid as identifier separators. `_` being the exception.
+I selected a few that might be used below, but these also have issues with being easily confused with the "normal" ascii range versions.
+Of course, this assume you use English as a language, so this is probably abusing other languages letters.
+They is another issue though...

 |Decimal|Hex|Identifier|
 |-:|-:|-|